 The woman inside grumbled but let me take over.
 She hung about outside the door, probably to make sure it wasn't a ruse.
 999 had been started in London in 1937.
-Not quite here yet, and our phones connected via the operator still.
+Not quite here yet, and our phones still used an operator to connect.